Service 101: Pre-Service Orientation and Reflection

 A form of tourism in which travelers participate in voluntary work, typically for a charity.

 The Pathways to Service describe the variety of ways people can use their knowledge, skills, and talents to improve their communities.
-Many of these pathways overlap, allowing you diverse experiences to help you determine which pathways are the best fit for you.
+Many of these pathways overlap, allowing you a personalized approach to help you determine which pathways are the best fit for you.